FLOODED Summer School

-In addition to the general required materials, candidates are expected to submit a portfolio and a short bio (max A4).
+In addition to the general admissions requirements, candidates are expected to submit a motivation letter (max 400 words) and a link to their portfolio.

 The Interior Architecture department’s international summer school returns for a second instalment, this time under the title FLOODED.
 We welcome international applicants as well as applications from students in other Estonian universities and academies and Estonian Academy of Arts: architects, spatial designers, interior architects, designers, artists.
 Last year, the Summer School team ended up building floating object Veetee, a project that inspired minds far beyond Soomaa and Estonia.

 In beautiful Soomaa (in English: swampland), situated in Estonia, we experience a flood every year in spring.
 The area consists of large raised bogs, flood-plain grasslands, paludified forests and meandering rivers.
 Life in Soomaa depends more on climate than anywhere else in Estonia.
 When vast amounts of water run down the uplands in springs, the rivers of Soomaa cannot contain it all.
 The water flows over flood-plain grasslands and forests and covers roads, disrupting connection with the rest of the world.
 In some years, the spring floods have risen by a meter a day for 3–4 days, quickly claiming roads, fields, and on occasion, homes.
 At the maximum flood level the water-covered area can be 7–8 km in diameter.
 Steep-sloped, raised bogs stand as islands in the water.
 The flood has been named the Fifth Season of Soomaa, and Karuskose, Soomaa will be the location of this unique Summer School.